diegopacheco/diegopacheco-architecture-library/src/concepts/SCHEMA_EVOLUTION.md

 ## Why you need to know this?

 All backend systems have databases.
 Backend systems should never share database access with other services.
-We need mantain and evolve database schemas without breaking existing application.
+We need maintain and evolve database schemas without breaking existing application.
 By following good schema evolution patterns we can ensure smooth deployments and maintain system reliability.

-Backward compability is more important than forward compatibility in most backend systems, because backend systems are the source of truth for data.
-Also if you need rolback the code on the application for a bug or some mistake, our the business just change theier minds, you can do that easily without breaking the database.
-If you smart enought you might be able to scape database migrations in some cases even.
+Backward compatibility is more important than forward compatibility in most backend systems, because backend systems are the source of truth for data.
+Also if you need rollback the code on the application for a bug or some mistake, our the business just change their minds, you can do that easily without breaking the database.
+If you smart enough you might be able to escape database migrations in some cases even.

 Forward compatibility is more important in event-driven systems, where multiple services consume the same events.
 In this case, you want to make sure that old services can still process new events without issues.